Kurlan/scrappy-home-automation/_posts/2017-02-01-setting-up-openhab.md

 # Installing openHAB

 ## Goal
-The goal for this post is to install openHAB 2.0 beta
+The goal for this post is to install openHAB 2.0

 ## What you need
 * A Raspberry Pi with Raspbian installed and ssh access